punsal/simple-spawner-package/README.md

-# Unity-Package-Template
+# Simple-Spawner Package
-A simple package template for Unity 2022.3
+A simple spawner behaviours package for Unity 2022.3